Mycoplasma and Ureaplasma DNA Detection by PCR

 Description

-Dectection and identification of Mycoplasma species and Ureaplasma species DNA.
+Detection and identification of Mycoplasma species and Ureaplasma species DNA

 Mycoplasma PCR has replaced Mycoplasma culturing in our Clinical Microbiology Laboratory.
 PCR is able to detect fastidious Mycoplasma species, such as Mycoplasma genitalium, that do not grow in traditional Mycoplasma culture.
-MPLDNA can also detect Mycoplasma pneumoniae, Mycoplasma hominis, Ureaplasma urealyticum, Ureaplasma parvum, and other less common Mycoplasma species.
+Mycoplasma and Ureaplasma DNA Detection by PCR [MPLDNA] allows for the rapid detection and identification of Mycoplasma pneumonia, Mycoplasma hominis, Mycoplasma genitalium, Ureaplasma parvum and Ureaplasma urealyticum from clinical specimens.

 Mycoplasma